-Most residential leases and rental agreements in Wisconsin require a security deposit.
+Most residential leases and rental agreements in Wyoming require a security deposit.
 This is a dollar amount, usually one month's rent, that's intended to cover damage to the premises beyond normal wear and tear, and to cushion the financial blow if a tenant skips out early on the lease without paying.
-Here’s a summary of Wisconsin landlord-tenant laws that cover the use and return of security deposits.
+Here’s a summary of Wyoming landlord-tenant laws that cover the use and return of security deposits.

 No. In Wyoming, there's no statutory limit on security deposits at the state level, but check your city and county laws to see if your municipality has set a cap on security deposits for residential rentals.

 To learn more about steps that tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.